amolenaar/wort-warden/README.md

 That should be enough to get you started.

+The application itself will deep sleep for a period of time before waking.
+If the reset button is pressed, the application will wake up (boot reason `5`).
+If a reset is pressed shortly after, the device will reboot again (boot reason `6`) and will end up in developer/debug mode.

 The application itself makes heavy use of Lua's [coroutines](https://www.lua.org/pil/9.html).
 This makes it possible to perform multiple tasks (e.g. setting up wifi and I<sup>2</sup>C) simultaniously.
 Through the [scheduler](src/scheduler.lua), the coroutines can send messages to each other, kinda like [actors](https://en.wikipedia.org/wiki/Actor_model).

+# Ubidots

+The application is set up to send data to [Ubidots (for education)](https://app.ubidots.com) over MQTT.
+Once you have an account, you can create a new device.
+This device will be assigned an API token, which can be found under "API credentials".

 Backlog: